The issues which relate to the supervision and care of individuals involved in sport and recreational activities.

-- As background, the Diploma was developed to help practitioners in their work.
-It is a distance programme delivered by webconference in the evenings so that students can work and still study.
-There are eight conferences per module (except SPME 701 and SPME 711), and supplementary readings are required before each webconference.
-These are accessed via Dropbox.
-Historically we have run audioconferences where you phone in; however we now use Otago Connect, which is a web-based conferencing system similar to Skype.
-Classes are run after 5.00 pm, and we expect the papers that Medicine deliver to be run on Wednesday evenings.
+As background, the Diploma was developed to help practitioners in their work.
+This is a distance learning programme delivered by web conference in the evenings so that students can work and still study.
+There are eight conferences per module (except SPME 701 and SPME 711), and supplementary readings are required before each web conference.
+Learning materials will be shared on Moodle.

 - Teaching Arrangements